I Am Wealthy Affirmation: 50 Variations + a 7-Day Identity Practice

 - I am wealthy because I think, choose, and act from abundance.

-- I am wealthy, and my life continues to reflect that truth more clearly.
+- I am wealthy, and my life continues to reflect that truth more clearly every day.

 - I am wealthy enough to make calm, wise, and empowered decisions.